mekanii/ESU/README.md

 <br>The image illustrates the output scope for the Blend Cut 1 (left) and Blend Cut 2 (right ) operation at the PWM generator.
 It provides a detailed view of the waveform characteristics and performance metrics associated with the Blend Cut process, highlighting the key features and behavior of the PWM signal during this operation.

   - In the images of Blend Cut 1 and Blend Cut 2, both exhibit the same PWM frequency of 400 kHz.
-  - Additionally, for duty cycle levels ranging from 10 to 100, Blend Cut 1 and Blend Cut 2 demonstrate similar waveform high state periods, indicating consistent performance across these duty cycle settings.
+  - Additionally, for duty cycle levels ranging from 10 to 100, Blend Cut 1 and Blend Cut 2 demonstrate similar waveform HIHGH state periods, indicating consistent performance across these duty cycle settings.
   - Furthermore, each pulse in both Blend Cut 1 and Blend Cut 2 is similar to a single pulse of a Pure Cut PWM signal.

 > [!NOTE]